Centers of Excellence

 Is weight loss surgery for you?
 Get your questions answered during a free information session.

 When it comes to fighting breast cancer, early detection is the best defense.
 WakeMed Imaging Services offers comprehensive breast imaging and related testing to help physicians find and treat breast cancer at its earliest stage.

 Advanced screening and diagnostic mammography are conveniently available in WakeMed locations across Wake County.

 Digital mammography is faster than traditional film mammography because it eliminates the need for film development.
 Breast images are immediately sent to a radiologist and viewed for diagnosis on a high-resolution monitor.

-We now also offer 3D mammography at Cary Hospital, which is also a Breast Imaging Center of Excellence.
+We now also offer 3D mammography at North Hospital and Cary Hospital, which is also a Breast Imaging Center of Excellence.

 Learn more about preparing for a mammogram.